Tandem skydiver freefalling above the Great Barrier Reef from Cairns — turquoise reef and coral cays visible below

 Price: Skydive Australia base rate

 The highest altitude offered in Cairns.
-The extra 1,000 feet above the 14,000 ft altitude adds roughly 5–10 seconds of freefall — not a dramatic difference in duration, but the views from 15,000 ft are noticeably wider and the sensation of height is more profound during the 20-minute scenic flight to altitude.
+The extra 1,000 feet above 14,000 ft adds roughly 5–10 seconds of freefall — not a dramatic difference in duration, but the views from 15,000 ft are noticeably wider and the sensation of height is more profound during the 20-minute scenic flight to altitude.

 💡 Honest altitude verdict: The jump from 10,000 ft to 14,000 ft is significant — you double your freefall time.
 The jump from 14,000 ft to 15,000 ft is marginal.
-The 14,000 ft option available for $349 is genuinely the best value.
-Don't spend extra on 15,000 ft unless you're a repeat jumper chasing altitude records.
+The 14,000 ft option at $349 is genuinely the best value.
+Don't spend extra on 15,000 ft unless you're a repeat jumper chasing altitude.

 Your Skydive Day — Step by Step

-1. Transfer Pickup (7:00am or 10:00am departure)
+1. Transfer pickup (7am or 10am departure)

-2. Check-in & Paperwork (30–45 minutes)
+2. Check-in & paperwork (30–45 minutes)

-3. Safety Briefing & Gear Fitting (20–30 minutes)
+3. Safety briefing & gear fitting (20–30 minutes)

-4. Aircraft Ascent (15–20 minutes)
+4. Aircraft ascent (15–20 minutes)

-5. Exit & Freefall (~60 seconds)
+5. Exit & freefall (~60 seconds)

-6. Parachute Deployment & Canopy Ride (5–7 minutes)
+6. Parachute deployment & canopy ride (5–7 minutes)

 7. Landing (on signal from instructor)